Labour warns Theresa May to rule out no-deal if she wants Brexit talks

 But she appears to face an uphill struggle after all the opposition party leaders demanded scrapping the possibility of no-deal as a condition of progress, while Labour refused to even sit down with the PM until the concession was guaranteed.

-Mrs May did hold talks with Lib-Dem leader Sir Vince Cable, SMP Westminster leader Ian Blackford and Plaid Cymru’s Liz Saville-Roberts late on Wednesday.
+Mrs May did hold talks with Lib-Dem leader Sir Vince Cable, SNP Westminster leader Ian Blackford and Plaid Cymru’s Liz Saville-Roberts late on Wednesday.

 But Downing Street refused to make such a concession, with the Prime Minister’s official spokesman saying: “Want to leave with a deal but she is determined to deliver on the verdict of the British public and that is to leave the EU on March 29 this year.”